What is data disaggregation?

 What are we doing about it?

-The Education Fund and our partners in the Data Disaggregation Action Network are working to advance federal and state policies as they relate to data disaggregation by race and ethnicity.
-Through the creation of a state and national advocacy infrastructure to engage stakeholders and policymakers on the need for disaggregated data, we will ensure the collection, analysis, and reporting of critical federal- and state-level data that will help to identify gaps in and achieve racial equity.
+The Education Fund and our partners in the Data Disaggregation Action Network are working to advance federal and state policies as they relate to data disaggregation by race and ethnicity through the engagement and empowerment of communities.
+Through the creation of a state and national advocacy infrastructure to engage stakeholders, policymakers, and communities on the need for disaggregated data, D-DAN works to improve data quality and accessibility in order to better understand disparities and achieve racial equity.

 Join us!